Automatic Debiased Machine Learning of Causal and Structural Effects: Regression Decomposition and the Average Treatment Effect on the Treated

 \begin{enumerate} \item Demographics and earnings, with quadratic terms of continuous variables.
 In particular, the covariates are: age, education, black indicator, Hispanic indicator, married indicator, 1974 earnings, 1975 earnings, age squared, education squared, 1974 earnings squared, and 1975 earnings squared.
 This specification is moderately flexible.
 It is one that an analyst may reasonably implement without knowing the experimental benchmark ex ante.
 Here $dim(Z)=11$ and $p=dim(b(D,Z))=24$.

 \item Demographics and earnings, with quadratic terms of continuous variables and constructed indicators.
 In particular, the covariates are: those in specification 1; unemployed in 1974 indicator, unemployed in 1975 indicator, and no degree indicator.
 This specification includes some domain knowledge about which signals employers may respond to while making hiring decisions.
 Note that it does not include conveniently hand-crafted basis functions to get closer to the experimental benchmark.
-Here $dim(Z)=14$ and $p=dim(b(D,Z))=30$.
+Here $dim(Z)=14$ and $ p=dim(b(D,Z))=30$.

 \item A high dimensional specification where the covariates are: those in specification 2; all possible first order interactions, and all polynomials up to order five of the continuous variables (age, education, 1974 earnings, 1975 earnings).
 This specification was introduced by Farrell (2015).
-Here $dim(Z)=171$ and $p=dim(b(D,X))=344$. \end{enumerate}
+Here $ dim(Z)=171$ and $p=dim(b(D,X))=344$. \end{enumerate}

 We estimate the Rr with Lasso minimum distance, and the regression with Lasso minimum distance, random forests (RF), or neural networks (NN).
-For Lasso minimum distance, we use the tuning procedure described in Appendix~\ref{sec:computing}.
-We use the same settings of random forest and neural networks as Chernozhukov et al. (2018).
+For Lasso minimum distance, we use the tuning procedure described in Appendix~ \ref{sec:computing}.
+We use the same settings of random forest as Chernozhukov et al. (2018).
+We implement a neural network with two hidden layers of eight units each and linear activation.
 We use $L=5$ folds in cross-fitting.
-Standard errors are calculated by delta method as described in Appendix~\ref{sec:delta_method}.

 Tables~\ref{tab:ATT_nsw2},~\ref{tab:ATT_psid2}, and~\ref{tab:ATT_cps2} summarize results for the NSW, PSID, and CPS data sets, respectively.
 For comparison, LaLonde (1986) reports $1794$ $(633)$ by difference-in-means applied to the NSW data, which is the experimental benchmark.
 Farrell (2015) reports $1737$ $(869)$ by group Lasso applied to the PSID data using specification 3.
-Our results are broadly consistent.
-To emphasize the importance of debiasing, we report analogous tables using the biased, plug-in approach in Appendix~\ref{sec:additional_empirics}.
+Our corresponding estimate is $1763$ $(1026)$, and our other results are broadly consistent.
+To validate the robustness of our results with respect to the choice of tuning procedure, we report analogous tables using cross validated regularization in Appendix~\ref {sec:additional_empirics}.